pl3onasm/Imperative-programming/README.md

 ----------------------------------

 ${\color{cadetblue}\text{\Large Testing}}$
 <br/>

 You can test your own C code with the [test script](ctest.sh).
 It will try to compile your code and run it on all the test cases.
 It will also compare your output with the expected output, and check for memory leaks by running a Valgrind test.
 If a test fails, the script will display the line numbers where a mismatch between the expected and the actual output was found, followed by the corresponding lines themselves, so you can easily spot the error.
 Lines in green and preceded by `<` represent the expected output, while lines in red and preceded by `>` are the actual (incorrect) output.
-In order to avoid too much clutter, the script will only display the first 5 lines where mismatches were found and will indicate how many more there are if applicable.
+If you only see lines in red, it means that your program produced the expected output, but also some additional, unexpected output.
+The script will only display the first 5 lines where mismatches were found and will indicate how many more there are if applicable.

 If you want to use the script, you basically have two options: